Alabama

 Voting Machines

-The voting system used in Alabama is optical scan.
+The voting system used in Alabama is Optical Scan.

-You can learn more about voting systems by checking out the Elections Assistance Commission's (EAC) resource, or through Verified Voting.
+You can learn more about voting systems by checking out the Elections Assistance Commission's (EAC) resource.

 Personalized voting information